 3. Protection on the Job

-- Safety glasses and Over-Glasses: Regular glasses are not going to save an eye so I pop on the Over-Glasses with the complete side-shield.
-UV protection.
+- Safety glasses over-your glasses: Regular glasses are not going to save an eye so I pop on the Over-Glasses with the complete side-shield.
+UV protection for outside.

-- If you don’t already wear glasses, these don’t cost much and Dewalt comes in various tints and have UV protection.
+- Normal safety glasses: If you don’t already wear glasses, these don’t cost much and Dewalt comes in various tints and has UV protection and comes with a bifocal reading prescription: very cool.

-Please see the danger of exposure chart at the bottom of this post: a nail gun compressor will run at about 70-80 dB.
+Please see the danger of exposure chart from the government: a nail gun compressor will run at about 70-80 dB.
 Exposure like this is getting into the danger area, but the shock of a nail gun (especially the big framing guns) are well into the danger zone.
 No more jokes, and no more being a tough guy.
 Ask Eric Clapton explained for many years that he was slowly going deaf.

 If you live in cold climates, there is no need these days to buy both summer and winter oil.
 Thanks, Bostitch.